stjudecloud/university/docs/pecan/pie-faq/index.md

 **Q: Are there limits on the size of VCF files?**

-Uploaded files must not exceed 4 gigabytes.
-If an uploaded file is larger than 2 megabytes, the cancer predisposition gene list filter will be automatically enabled unless you are using a custom gene list.
+Uploaded files must not exceed 2 MB.
+If an uploaded file is larger than 2 MB, the cancer predisposition gene list filter will be automatically enabled unless you are using a custom gene list.
 This reduces the processing burden on the system by removing variants outside of targeted genes.

-**Q: Is there an example/demo VCF I can try with PIE?**

-A. You can use [this VCF](ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/release/NA12878_HG001/NISTv3.3.2/GRCh37/HG001_GRCh37_GIAB_highconf_CG-IllFB-IllGATKHC-Ion-10X-SOLID_CHROM1-X_v.3.3.2_highconf_PGandRTGphasetransfer.vcf.gz) from the Genome in a Bottle project.
-This ~133 megabyte bgzip-compressed VCF was used during testing of Pecan PIE and is known to work.
-These variants are mapped to GRCh37.
+You can archive the file in a .gz or .bgz if needed.

 **Q. What genome versions are supported?**